Greeshmapogula/Chatbot-with-TensorFlow/README.md

 # Chatbot-with-TensorFlow
-A generializable chatbot built on tensorflow using nltk & numpy modules to which the intents can be developed based on the specific use.
+A generalizable chatbot built on tensorflow using nltk & numpy modules to which the intents can be developed based on the specific use.